Deep Dive

 Market Outlook: Bearish Pressure

-Key watch: Whether Amp can defend the $0.0013 support level in the next 24-48 hours as overall market sentiment attempts to find a floor.
+Key watch: Monitor whether Amp can defend the $0.00088 level in the next 24-48 hours, as a loss there could accelerate selling.